Pascal Cardinale

 Are you looking to update the firmware on your HPM5 instruments?
 In this blog post, we will walk you through the process step by step, providing detailed descriptions of the various Firmware versions available.

-• Prisma Electronics partners with Fantic Racing Lino Sonego in the Moto2 World Championship 2025
+• Fantic Racing Lino Sonego chooses Prisma Electronics Instruments for the 2025 Moto2 world Championship

-Prisma Electronics partners with Fantic Racing Lino Sonego in the Moto2 World Championship 2025
+Fantic Racing Lino Sonego chooses Prisma Electronics Instruments for the 2025 Moto2 world Championship

 Discover the new technical collaboration between Prisma Electronics and Fantic Racing Lino Sonego in the 2025 Moto2 World Championship.
 Racing Instruments designed for motorsport professionals.